seancdavis/seancdavis-com/www/src/posts/2022-09-06-mdx-benefits-challenges-uses-alternatives.md

 ---
-title: 'MDX: The Good, The Bad, and The Ugly'
+title: 'MDX: Benefits, Challenges, & Use Cases'
 description: >-
-  MDX is a very cool piece of technology.
-It gives developers a lot of power in authoring content.
-But it has enough challenges that suggest we’re ready for something better.
+  MDX is undeniably powerful.
+It gives developers an excess of flexibility and efficiency in authoring content.
+But it has enough challenges that suggest we may be ready for something better.
 tags:
   - markdown
   - mdx
 tweet: >-
-  I’ve been hesitating to put this one out there for awhile.
-I see why folks (developers) like MDX.
-I really do.
-And it is absolutely a cool piece of technology.
-Very cool.
-Buuuut …

-  I think we can do better.
+  MDX is undeniably powerful.
+It's among the most efficient and flexible means of content editing for developers.
+And yet, it's never felt right to me.
 image: /posts/220827/mdx-the-good-the-bad-and-the-ugly-7zRabGvw.png
 seo:
   image: /posts/220827/mdx-the-good-the-bad-and-the-ugly-0JBEw-K0--meta.png
 ---

 MDX is a very cool and useful piece of technology.
-But it's not without its challenges.
-Fortunately, I believe we can learn from and use the patterns established by MDX to move into the next generation of content (for developers) for the web.
+But it's also not without its challenges.

+Let's take a look at both the benefits and challenges of MDX.
+Then we'll dive into scenarios in which I'd use MDX today, along with alternatives for projects where MDX may not be a good fit.

-## Why I Like MDX
+## Benefits of Using MDX

 One of the most valuable things MDX gave us was a _conversation_.
 The fact that I'm writing this post and thinking about the next generation of web content is, in large part, because MDX popularized a particular type of content editing.